 - Examples: the activities you planned have been completed within the timeframe that you planned for; the results of your activities match what you expected

 - Actions — What did people in your project do?

-- Examples: See patients, give services, plan tasks, or teach others
+- Examples: Saw patients, provided services, planned tasks, or trained others

-- Inputs — What resources were put into your project?
+- Inputs — What resources did you put into your project?